Main content

 Comedian Stewart Lee presents a five-part series exploring the evolution and key ideas that have driven counter-culture from its beginnings with the Beats, folk and jazz in the 1950s, to its heights in the 1960s and 70s including the hippies and the early tech-communalists, the new liberation movements and punk, to the 1980s and early 90s, where political power on both sides of the Atlantic pushed back against the values of the ‘permissive society’.

 Part 2: Revolution in the Head.
-Against the growing political tumult of the early-mid 1960s, this episode looks at the rise of counter-culture as first of all a revolution in the head - the changing ideas of freedom and liberation, the power of psychedelics and rock, but also the new techno-ecological pioneers of the US West coast – all culminating in 1967’s Summer of Love.
-In London, a network of underground presses, clubs and bookshops, happenings and events like the 14 Hour Technicolour Dream channel the underground against mainstream society.
-The years from 1966-7 especially are a golden age for the counter culture and where many of its key ideas become entrenched – seemingly progressive, but later weaponised by its opponents.
+Against the growing political turmoil of the 1960s, this episode looks at the growing counter-culture as first of all a revolution in the head - the changing ideas of freedom and liberation, the power of psychedelics and rock, all culminating in 1967’s Human Be-In and Summer of Love.
+In London, a network of underground presses, clubs and bookshops, happenings and events like the 14 Hour Technicolour Dream channel the underground in contrast to mainstream culture.
+But the lines between the counterculture and the mainstream are beginning to blur, as Bob Dylan's decision to 'plug in' at Newport is condemned by the folk scene as selling out, even as the new sound electrifies the underground.
+The Beatles in particular were a bridge between the ideas of the counter-culture and popular success.
+The years from 1966-7 especially are a golden age for the counter-culture, where many of its key ideas become entrenched – seemingly progressive, but later weaponised by its opponents.
+It championed a liberation of the individual against society, but to what ends?

 Presenter: Stewart Lee